Educational Programs on Konza Prairie

 - Bison Loop Driving Tour This is a tour of the 10-mile Konza Bison enclosure.
 A Konza naturalist will accompany your class and share information on the bison herd management, survival, and prairie ecology.
 This is a fun activity that your students will remember for years.
 Expect a full loop tour to take 1.5 hrs.NOTE: KPBS does not have a bus or van for this event - the group requesting a tour must provide the vehicle to transport all participants together.

 - Watching Wildlife on the Prairie - your class would learn how to move quietly through three different habitats taking note of the different sights and sounds around them.
 This activity teaches kids how to pay attention to their environment and "see" what is happening in their world.
 Time required is 45 minutes - 1 hr.

 - Konza Experience - this activity is in cooperation with the Flint Hills Discovery Center (FHDC).
 Groups visit both the FHDC and Konza Prairie doing a specific scavenger hunt worksheet at each place.
 By putting both experiences together, visitors get an excellent taste of what the tallgrass prairie is all about.
-Allocate 1.5 hrs. at each site with at least 30 minutes travel between locations.Note: there is a separate charge for admission into the FHDC and the group requesting the activity is responsible for making the reservations with the FHDC.
+Allocate 1.5 hrs. at each site with at least 30 minutes travel between locations.NOTE: there is a separate charge for admission into the FHDC and the group requesting the activity is responsible for making the reservations with the FHDC.